Paul carries Suns past Giannis, Bucks in NBA Finals opener

 The Bucks coach used to be a Suns fan.

-Budenholzer is from Holbrook, Arizona, about three hours from Phoenix, and said before the game he used to tune in to hear Suns radio broadcaster Al McCoy call games.

-“I listened to him on the TV and radio,” Budenholzer said.
-“Great, fond memories of watching the Suns and Walter Davis and Paul Westphal, and you can go on and on.”

-Budenholzer said his parents and other family members would be at the game.
+Budenholzer is from Holbrook, Arizona, about three hours from Phoenix.
+He said his parents and other family members would be at the game.

 POSTSEASON PAST

-Their first NBA Finals meeting isn’t the first postseason matchup between the Bucks and Suns.
+This isn’t the first postseason matchup between the Bucks and Suns.
 Milwaukee was formerly in the Western Conference and beat Phoenix in the first round of the 1978 playoffs.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports